 Figure 5A shows the percentage of RAFT households with income from employment.
 Prior to the pandemic, 53 percent of the RAFT households without housing subsidies had earned income, compared to 36 percent of the RAFT households with subsidized housing.
 In other words, a majority of the unsubsidized households had income from a job prior to the pandemic.
-Between April and June 2020, the percentage of RAFT households without subsidized housing that have income from a job fell by more than half, while the smaller percentage of RAFT households with subsidized housing that have subsidized housing have not experienced such dramatic losses in income from employment.
+Between April and June 2020, the percentage of RAFT households without subsidized housing that have income from a job fell by more than half, while the smaller percentage of RAFT households with subsidized housing have not experienced such dramatic losses in income from employment.

-FIGURE 5A: PERCENTAGE OF RAFT HOUSEHOLDS WITH EARNED INCOME, FY20
+FIGURE 5A: Percentage of RAFT Households with Earned Income, FY20